 The path taken by the air line from your air source (i.e., compressor) to your Air Locker is unique to your vehicle and the position of your air source.
 Plan ahead carefully when running the air line and always follow these guidelines: Account for axle travel when running the line from the axle to a fixed point on the vehicle.
 Leave enough slack in the air line to allow for maximum suspension travel in both directions.
-Avoid leaving large lengths of air line hanging underneath the vehicle where they may get tangled on rocks, sticks, etc. Cable tying the air line to one of your flexible brake HINT: lines will account for axle travel and should help keep your line from getting snagged.
+Avoid leaving large lengths of air line hanging underneath the vehicle where they may get tangled on rocks, sticks, etc. HINT: Cable tying the air line to one of your flexible brake lines will account for axle travel and should help keep your line from getting snagged.
 Run the air line all the way from the compressor to the differential before trimming either end of the line to length.
 This will save complications that may arise if the air line has to be removed.
 Make sure the line does not contact sharp edges or abrasive surfaces that may damage the air line over time.
-Do not run the air line around tight bends that may kink the air line and restrict or block the air flow.
-Keep the air line well away from your vehicle's exhaust components.
+Do not run the air line around tight bends that may kink the air line and restrict or block the air flow. components.
 Air lines will melt if subjected to extreme heat.
 Do not run more air line than necessary.
 Excess line volume created when coiling the left over hose, using unusually large diameter hose, etc., will increase drain on the compressor tank resulting in the compressor running more often than needed.
 Support the air line by tying it back with cable ties wherever possible.
 At the solenoid end of the air line, trim the line to length with a sharp knife.
 To attach the air line to the push-in fitting of the solenoid; insert the line firmly into the fitting, pull outward on the flange of the fitting while holding the line as far into the fitting as possible, and then gently pull outward on the air line to clamp the line in place.
+NOTE: To remove the air line from the push-in fitting; pull outward on the flange of the fitting, push the air line as far into the fitting as possible and hold, push inward on the flange, and then pull the air line free of the fitting.